 In this article, we analyze the role of flood insurance on the housing markets of coastal areas.
-To do so we have assembled a parcel-level dataset including the universe of residential sales for three coastal urban areas in the United States – Miami-Dade county (2008- 2015), New York city (2003-2016), and Virginia Beach (2000-2016) – matched with their FEMA flood maps, which characterize the flood risk level for each property.
-First, we compare trends in housing values and sales activity among properties on the floodplain, as defined by the National Flood Insurance Program (NFIP), relative to properties located elsewhere within the same city.
+To do so, we assembled a parcel-level dataset of the universe of residential sales for two coastal urban areas in the United States—Miami-Dade County (2008–15) and Virginia Beach (2000–16)—matched with their Federal Emergency Management Agency (FEMA) flood maps, which characterize the flood-risk level for each property.
+First, we compare trends in housing values and sales activity among properties on the floodplain, as defined by the National Flood Insurance Program (NFIP), relative to properties located elsewhere within the same area.
 Despite the heightened flood risk in the past two decades, we do not find evidence of divergent trends.
 Second, we analyze the effects of the recent reforms to the NFIP.
-In 2012 and 2014, Congress passed legislation that led to important increases in insurance premia and updates of flood maps.
-We fail to find an effect of increases in premia on the values of floodplain properties in Virginia Beach and Miami-Dade, but we do find evidence of an effect in New York coinciding with the aftermath of hurricane Sandy.
-We also find some evidence of price changes for properties that experienced a change in risk classification in the new FEMA flood maps.
+In 2012 and 2014, Congress passed legislation announcing important increases in insurance premiums and flood map updates.
+We find robust evidence of large price reductions for properties that were drawn into the flood zone of the new FEMA flood maps.
 We estimate that, as a result of the mandatory insurance requirement in the flood zone, NFIP insurance costs for such properties in Virginia Beach will increase by an average of about $3,500 per year and lead to a reduction in housing values of about $64,000.

 Sharing photos, videos and comments on social media may seem an idle pastime, but it is not without its uses where urban design is concerned.
 Analysing such posts can yield helpful indicators as to how people experience the built environment.
 Lev Manovich and Agustin Indaco, of the Software Studies Lab at the University of California, San Diego and the Graduate Center, City University of New York, here outline two of the Lab’s recent research projects, which have involved examining extensive Instagram data from various cities around the globe.